Are you a textile technique addict?

 “You don’t need to know hundreds of stitches.
 But you need to use the ones you do know well!”

-By the way, we made a free PDF to go along with this article; in it you can find out the stitches Sue Stone uses most frequently to create her textile art and why.
+By the way, we made a free PDF to go along with this article; in it you can find out the simple range of stitches Sue Stone uses most frequently to create her textile art and why.
 Download the freebie by clicking on the big yellow banner below!

 Constance Vs convention

-But surely the only way to stop your textile art being unoriginal, trite and boring is to have a wide range of techniques at your fingertips?
+But surely the only way to avoid creating boring textile art is to have a wide range of techniques at your fingertips?
 And, if you ever stand a chance of innovating, there’s no way you can rely purely on basic, traditional techniques, is there?

 Well, the woman described by the Guardian newspaper as “the most influential pioneer in textile design of her generation” disagreed.

-So, despite what conventional wisdom tells us, perhaps using endless techniques is not conducive to creativity.
-Maybe a desire to try everything could actually have a detrimental affect on your work as a textile artist.
-What is often framed as “versatility” can hold you back from ever truly fulfilling your creative potential.
+So, despite what conventional wisdom tells us, perhaps trying out endless techniques is not conducive to creativity.
+Maybe it could actually have a detrimental affect on the work you make with textiles.
+What is often framed as “versatility” can hold you back from tapping into your creative potential.

 7 ways ‘versatility’ can crush creativity